AnTulcha/Celbridge/README.md

 # Key Features

 > [!NOTE]
-> Celbridge is still in **early development**, so we're still making architectural changes.
+> Celbridge is still in **early development**, so we're still making breaking architectural changes.
 Any update may introduce incompatibilities with previous versions, so always back up any data created with Celbridge before upgrading.

 ## Privacy and Security